lifesawesome/agentic-ai-lab/README.md

 4. **Configure an Azure Search Service**
    - Create an Azure AI Search resource in Azure
-   - Connect this resource to your AI Foundry project
+   - Connect this resource to your Microsoft Foundry project
-      - Navigate to your AI Foundry project → Management Center → Connected Resources → Add Connection → Select Azure AI Search
+      - Navigate to your Microsoft Foundry project → Management Center → Connected Resources → Add Connection → Select Azure AI Search
       <img src="images/foundry-connection.png" width="75%"/>

 5. **Configure Grounding with Bing Search**
    - Create a new Grounding with Bing Search resource in Azure
-   - Connect this resource to your AI Foundry project
+   - Connect this resource to your Microsoft Foundry project
-      - Navigate to your AI Foundry project → Management Center → Connected Resources → Add Connection → Select Grounding with Bing Search
+      - Navigate to your Microsoft Foundry project → Management Center → Connected Resources → Add Connection → Select Grounding with Bing Search

 6. **Connect Application Insights for Observability**
    - Connect an Application Insights resource to your Foundry project for monitoring and observability